-It has been observed that credit is much more desirable for low income farmers when the terms of repayment are flexible in the sense that if there is an unexpected income loss to the farmer, then the payment schedule can be adjusted accordingly.
-The great expansion of microfinance, owes a lot to this aspect of microlending.
+It has been observed that credit is much more appealing to low income farmers when the terms of repayment are flexible in the sense that if there is an unexpected income loss to the farmer, then the payment schedule can be adjusted accordingly.
+The great expansion of microfinance owes a lot to this aspect of loan contracting (Hamp and Laureti, 2011).
 Similarly most local moneylenders owe their success to such flexibility, usually acquired at the cost of a high interest rate.
+Similar progress toward greater flexibility should be pursued in micro-insurance.
 Insurance contracts normally require fixed payment and in advance of the farmer's income realization.
-If the insurance premium payments can be adjusted to the farmer's current circumstances than demand will be higher.
+If the insurance premium payments can be adjusted to the farmer's current circumstances, then demand should be higher.
 Hellmuth et al. (2009) suggest that insurers could collect premiums when farmers are most able to pay, typically immediately after harvest when crops are being sold.
-Kilimo Salama in Kenya links the premium payment for a rainfall-indexed insurance to purchase of fertilizers, with a 50-50 cost sharing between the farmer and the seller of the input.
+The Kilimo Salama insurance offered by the Syngenta Foundation in Kenya and Rwanda links the premium payment for a rainfall-indexed insurance to the purchase of fertilizers, with a 50-50 cost sharing between the farmer and the seller of the input.

-c.
+b.
 Time inconsistency (δ) combined with cash flow problems

 Credit gives a farmer the possibility of having resources now, with a promise to pay later.
 In other words in cash flow terms credit increases cash flow now and reduces it later after cash income has been obtained.
 On the contrary, insurance implies a cash outflow now for an uncertain return later.

 If the farmers are cash flow constrained, as is the case in low income developing country agriculture, then trying to sell insurance to such poor farmers that requires them to put up significant cash now for an uncertain benefit later maybe met with significant resistance and lack of demand.
-This time inconsistency seems to be a make factor in lack of demand in many WII pilots.
+This time inconsistency seems to be a make factor in lack of demand in many index insurance pilots.
+It may be alleviated if the insurance is combined with credit that makes the cash flow constraint less onerous.
+This suggests that index insurance combined with credit provision for seasonal operations may be much more reliable than standalone index insurance.
+In their study of farming in Ghana, Karlan et al. (2012) find, however, that liquidity constraints were not binding on the demand for index insurance as farmers have access to sources of liquidity that they can mobilize to make insurance premium payments at the beginning of the cropping season.

 4.5.
-Lack of knowledge/trust on distribution of payout and correlation with shocks a.
+Level of knowledge and trust, ambiguity aversion, and institutional level contracting: Farmers' own assessment of z a.
 Lack of trust in the insurance provider